Learn About Cancer

 Cancer can also spread (metastasize) and invade healthy tissue in other areas of your body.

-Cancer can take decades to develop.
+Cancer can take many years to develop.
 By the time a cancerous mass is detected, it is likely that 100 million to 1 billion cancer cells are present, and the original cancer may have been dividing for five years or more.

-Doctors use a surgical process called a biopsy to obtain a sample of suspect tissue.
+Doctors use a surgical process called a biopsy to obtain a sample of suspicious tissue.

 Under the microscope, normal cells look uniform, with similar sizes.
 Cancer cells look less orderly, with varying sizes.